 Studio photographers will appreciate that the Leica SL (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the Q Typ 116 and the SL have been discontinued, but can regularly be found used on eBay.
 The Q Typ 116 was replaced by the Leica Q2, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Is there a clear favorite between the Leica Q Typ 116 and the Leica SL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Ready to shoot: Has a lens build-in, whereas the SL requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the SL requires a separate lens.

 - More compact: Is smaller (130x80mm vs 147x104mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the SL).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the SL).